'He's Perfect': 57-Year-Old New Hampshire Woman Gives Birth To Baby Boy

 CONCORD, NH (CBS) – Barbara Higgins is over the moon in love.
 The Concord, New Hampshire woman welcomed her baby boy on Saturday.
 He is five days old; she is 57 years.

 Jack is their joy, but this family has suffered too.
-Daughter Molly died from a brain tumor in 2016; they believe Molly met Jack before they did.READ MORE: Bruins Fans Return To TD Garden For First Time In More Than A Year
+Daughter Molly died from a brain tumor in 2016; they believe Molly met Jack before they did.READ MORE: Police Shoot, Kill Armed Robbery Suspect In Stolen Rockland Cruiser On Burgin Parkway In Quincy

 “You can’t lose a child and not suddenly absolutely believe in the afterlife because that’s where your child is,” Higgins said.
 “You have to believe.
 There’s no option.”

-In her grief, she started having dreams of another baby.READ MORE: 'Not Haunted' Sign Draws Attention To House For Sale In Massachusetts Town
+In her grief, she started having dreams of another baby.READ MORE: Museum Of Science Plans To Honor Boston Native Leonard Nimoy With 'Live Long And Prosper' Sculpture

 “I’ve been doing this job for 42 years and it never gets tiring,” said Dr. Vito Cardone of Boston IVF.
 Cardone stopped counting baby success stories at 20,000.
 Still, Jack and his mom stand out.